PrivateBin/privatebin.info-pelican/content/pages/screenshots.md

 ### bootstrap

-This is a [bootstrap CSS 3](http://getbootstrap.com/) based PrivateBin template and the default as of 0.20:
+This is a [bootstrap CSS 3](http://getbootstrap.com/) based PrivateBin template and was the default one between 0.20 and 1.7.8:

 ![bootstrap PrivateBin template]({static}/img/1.0/bootstrap.png)